 0 to the number.
 For example, use

 Do not require a full window of data for evaluation.

 This setting allows you to change when the alerting engine considers a monitor as a candidate for evaluation.

-Do not require - A monitor is evaluated as soon as it is recognized.
-Consider using this value if your data points are very sparse.
-Otherwise, the monitor may not be evaluated because the window is never considered “full”.
+Do not require (Default): A monitor is evaluated as soon as it is recognized.
+Consider using this value if your data points might be sparse.
+With this configuration, the monitor evaluates even if there is a single data point in the evaluation timeframe.

 For detailed instructions on the advanced alert options (no data, auto resolve, etc.), see the Monitor configuration page.

 For detailed instructions on the Say what’s happening and Notify your team sections, see the Notifications page.